kkpatel1/3DImaging/README.md

 * **Optional** Change value of `m`.
 If you increase it's value, the Depth will be increased upto some extent.
 Output will be distorted if it goes very high.
 * Run file
 * You will see a image in current folder with name **`3D_<filename>`**
+* See it using 3D Glass.
+If it is not working as expected, change sides of Red and Cyan Glass.

 ###Using `TwoCams/Code.m`